ex4722/ctf-writeups/battelle/holy_grail/README.md

 <h2>Stage 1: Parsing</h2>

-Unlike the classical pwn challenge their is no binary provided.
-Connecting to the service it seems to give us a new binary each time.
+Unlike the classical pwn challenge, their is no binary provided.
+Connecting to the service seems to give us a new binary each time.
 First things first dump the binary locally so other tools can access it.
 One important thing to note is to give it a random name, this way you can spam connections and not have namespace collisions.

 ```python
 from pwn import *